 Micah 6:8 — "He has told you, O man, what is good; and what does the LORD require of you but to do justice, and to love kindness, and to walk humbly with your God?"

-Isaiah 30:18 — "The LORD is a God of justice; blessed are all those who wait for him."
+Isaiah 30:18 — "The LORD is a God of justice; blessed are all those who wait for Him."

 Proverbs 31:8-9 — "Open your mouth for the mute... defend the rights of the poor and needy."